Italy

 Direct Funding to Politicized NGOs

-- In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed in the violence on the Gaza border.
+- In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed during violent clashes on the Gaza border.
 Aladini was a “comrade” of the Popular Front for the Liberation of Palestine (PFLP), a terrorist organization designated as such by the US, EU, Canada, and Israel.
 According to the PFLP, Aladini was active against the “Zionist aggression on the Gaza Strip.”

 - On his Facebook page, Aladini posted PFLP propaganda, including images that glorify violence and terrorists.
 On May 7, 2018, Aladini posted a PFLP memorial notice for the death of six members of Hamas who were killed during the “crimes of the Zionist enemy.”

-- In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed in the violence on the Gaza border.
+- In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed during violent clashes on the Gaza border.
 Aladini was a “comrade” of the Popular Front for the Liberation of Palestine (PFLP), a terrorist organization designated as such by the US, EU, Canada, and Israel.
 According to the PFLP, Aladini was active against the “Zionist aggression on the Gaza Strip.”

 - Operation Dove (Colomba), the main program of APG23 in Israel, supports “groups of pacifists and activists who oppose, by non-violent methods, the Israeli occupation of the Palestinian Territories” and “the advocacy work and legal support of Israeli human rights organizations that monitor violations perpetrated against Palestinians.”